chenhengwei1999/ISSPA/docs/source/appendix/isspa_library.rst

 .. code-block:: bash

-    # In another terminal
+    # In another terminal, after having sourced devel/setup.bash
     rosrun test_import_python_package test_import_python_package.py

-The following results will be output:
+If everything is working as expected, the following messages will be output:

 .. code-block:: bash